 In Massachusetts, dram shop liability laws are designed to ensure that any business operating under a liquor license does not serve alcohol to minors or over-serve alcohol to intoxicated adults; these laws specifically outline how liability will be determined in the event that an intoxicated individual causes damage as a result of consuming too much alcohol.
 Businesses that are governed by these statutes include the following:

 Don’t let negligent parties get away with harming innocent bystanders, regardless of whether it was intentional or not.
 Call an attorney today to learn how you can hold alcohol providers legally responsible for their actions.

-Talk to an Alcohol Liability Attorney in Massachusetts
+Talk to an Alcohol Liability Attorney in Boston

 If you have suffered injuries as a result of a bar, restaurant, or social host’s reckless or negligent actions in providing alcohol to others, an attorney from Crowe & Mulvey, LLP can potentially help you fight for the compensation you are seeking.